Vinod Kambli: Early life

-Vinod Kambli hails from Indira Nagar, Kanjur Marg (Mumbai).
+Vinod Kambli was born into a Maharashtrian family.
+He hails from Bhadakambe, Sakharpa (Ratnagiri).
 He is a childhood friend of the Indian cricketer Sachin Tendulkar.

 School cricket and later

 He shared an unbroken partnership of 664 runs with Sachin Tendulkar in a school cricket match against St. Xavier's School, Fort.
-Kambli contributed 349 runs before their coach Acharekar forced the pair to declare the innings; he then took six wickets for 37 runs in St. Xavier's first innings.
+Kambli contributed 349 runs before their coach Ramakant Achrekar forced the pair to declare the innings; he then took six wickets for 37 runs in St. Xavier's first innings.